-The built-in communicator transmits to a central station using the ITI format.
-Alarm and Trouble signals are reported by sensor number to the central station.
-The Control Panel requires a 5 digit account number and will accept phone numbers 7 to 14 digits in length.
+The built-in communicator transmits Alarm and Trouble signals to the central station by sensor number.
+The Control Panel requires a 5 digit account number and will accept phone numbers from 7 to 14 digits in length.
 The compatible receiver is the U.L.
 Listed ITI Model CS-4000.